Nelson Chequer: History

+Nelson's flagship, HMS Victory remains painted with these colours, with the yellow stripes showing along the level of the gunports in Chatham while on an 1800 refit.
+In 2015, following an archeological study conducted with the aid of the University of London; the preserved HMS Victory was repainted with a pale yellow hue, which researchers believe to more closely match the colours worn by the ship during the Battle of Trafalgar.
+Researchers in the project identified paint types for other colours used on the ship based on price and availability in the era such as lead white, lamp black and various shades of yellow ochre, noting Nelson desired an even paler shade of yellow mixed with white but died before his request could be approved by the Admiralty who posthumously denied his request.

 In spite of Nelson's desire to distinguish vessels by means of this unique colouring, it was also found among vessels of other navies, including some ships of the United States Navy.
 Towards the end of the Napoleonic Wars, a trend started to substitute white for yellow.
 This became popular with the United States Navy in particular and they used it during the War of 1812.

 Vessels were of oiled wood except for the wale, the widest strake that rubbed other vessels, docks, etc. Wales were tarred or otherwise blackened; as they had been from Greek and Roman times.
 Topsides were maintained by scraping and re-applying oil.
 In time, even with new oil, planking darkened.
 This could provide strategic information about the ages of vessels in a fleet.
 In time ochre or buff paint began to replace linseed oil as the topside coating.
 This gave all ships a uniform appearance.
 Also, wales grew larger (more black).
-USS Constitution was black and buff when it was launched in 1798 and retained those colours until the early part of the War of 1812.
+In the United States Navy the USS Constitution was black and buff when she was launched in 1798 and retained those colours until the early part of the War of 1812.
 Only late in that war, when white paint became more common and affordable, did she take on her current black and white look.